MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-online-endpoint-troubleshooting.md

 ### Online deployments can't be scored

-1. Run the following command to see whether the deployment was successful:
+1. Run the following command to see the status of the deployment:

    ```azurecli
    az ml online-deployment show -e <endpoint-name> -n <deployment-name> --query '{name:name,state:provisioning_state}'
    ```

-   If the deployment completed successfully, the value of `state` is `Succeeded`.
+   For a successful deployment, the value of `state` is `Succeeded`.

 1. If the deployment was successful, use the following command to check that traffic is assigned to the deployment: